Viceroyalty of Peru: Economy

 The economy of the viceroyalty of Peru largely depended on the export of silver.
 The huge amounts of silver exported from the viceroyalty of Peru and Mexico deeply affected Europe, where some scholars believe it caused the so-called price revolution.
 Silver mining was carried out using contract and free wage labourers, as well as the mita system of unfree labour, a system inherited from pre-Hispanic times.
 Silver production peaked in 1610.

 Once the Viceroyalty of Peru was established, gold and silver from the Andes enriched the conquerors, and the viceroyalty became the principal source of Spanish wealth and power in South America.
 The first coins minted for Peru (and indeed for South America) appeared between 1568 and 1570.
 Viceroy Manuel de Oms y de Santa Pau sent back an enormous sum of money (1,600,000 pesos) to the king to cover some of the costs of the War of the Spanish Succession.
 This was possible in part because of the discovery of the mines in Caraboya.
-Silver from mines at Potosí, Bolivia, circulated around the world.
-Peruvian and other New World silver was so plentiful that it caused inflation in Spain and a collapse in its price.
-Even today, Peru and Bolivia produce much of the world's silver.

-While most of silver from the viceroyalty ended up in Europe some circulated within South America.
-Indeed, the Real Situado was an annual payment of silver from the viceroyalty to finance the permanent Spanish army in Chile that which fought a prolongued conflict known as Arauco War.
+While most of the silver from the viceroyalty ended up in Europe some circulated within South America.
+Indeed, the Real Situado was an annual payment of silver from the viceroyalty to finance the permanent Spanish army in Chile that which fought a prolonged conflict known as Arauco War.
 The Spanish in turn traded part of this silver with Mapuches giving origin to a tradition of Mapuche silverwork.
 Another issue that burdened the finances of the viceroyalty was the maintenance of the Valdivian Fort System built in response to the Dutch expedition to Valdivia in 1643.

 Luis Jerónimo Fernández de Cabrera prohibited direct trade between Peru and New Spain (Mexico) and the persecution of Portuguese Jews, the principal traders in Lima.

+Beginning in 1633 the Spanish crown allowed for the purchase of high-ranking offices, which led to an increase of power of the local elites and a diminishing efficiency in administration given that local officials were less skilled compared with those from Spain appointed by the crown.
+This was also a source of increased corruption in the viceroyalty.